tinythings/sysinspect/docs/global_config.rst

     Type: **integer**

-    Network port number on which the WebAPI service is listening.
+    Network port number on which the embedded Web API listener is listening.

-    WebAPI service port is ``4202``.
+    The embedded Web API listener uses port ``4202`` by default.

 ``api.auth``
 ############

     Type: **string**

-    Authentication method to be used for the WebAPI service.
+    Authentication method to be used for the embedded Web API.
 This is a string and can be one of the following:

         - ``pam``
         - ``ldap`` `(planned, not implemented yet)`